safal14/C-project/README.md

 # C-project
-This is my first git repository of  my college project of a simple calculator using c programming.
+This is my first git repository of  my college projects using c programming.
 <br>
 <p>Author - Safal Acharya</p>